How do periods change over time?

 How do periods change during the perimenopause?

 Such changes can lead you to have longer or shorter menstrual cycles.
 They may also affect how heavy your periods are too.
-If you notice bleeding between your periods, very heavy, painful periods, or bleeding after sex, see a doctor to check everything is normal.
+If you notice bleeding between your periods, very heavy, painful periods, or bleeding after sex, see a doctor.

 When do most people enter the menopause?

-In the UK, the average age of reaching the menopause is 51.
+In the UK the average age of menopause is 51.
 But this can vary and is usually somewhere between the ages of 45 to 55.
-If you enter menopause before the age of 40 it’s considered a premature or early menopause.
+If you enter menopause before the age of 40 to 45 it’s considered a premature or early menopause.

 You are said to have reached the menopause when you’ve not had a period for at least 12 months.
 But the symptoms of perimenopause can last for up to 10 years.
 For many people though they tend to last between 12 months and four years.